The Healing Power

 Increasing Iron Stores

-For providing iron, this super veggie can't match such mineral powerhouses as lean beef.
+This super veggie can't match such mineral powerhouses as lean beef.

-But if you're among the millions of North Americans who are cutting back on meat or giving it up entirely, then boning up on beets is a way to go.
+Or giving it up entirely, then boning up on beets is a way to go.

 Getting the Most